Composition for SATB a cappella choir by Claude Vercher, liturgical text from a hymn dating back to the Carolingian Renaissance.

 This work can be performed as a triptych together with the following works by the same composer:

-The Angelus is an old prayer of the 13th century that was first of all said in the evening, then in the morning and at noon in order to give rhythm to monasteries and parishes.
-It was created by alternating “Ave Maria” with the Gospel of Luke.
-The sheet music only used the first words of "Ave Maria” between the verses.
-The first two verses are like a dialog between female voices and male voices.
-After that, the choir sings the “Et Verbum caro factum est.” (The Word was made flesh.)
-The final "Alleluia-Amen” represents the quiet night.
+The Angelus is an old prayer of the 9th century that was first said in the evening, then also in the morning and at noon in order to give rhythm to the daily schedule in monasteries and parishes.
+It was created alternating Ave Maria with some verses from Gospel of Luke.
+In this work the composer only used the first words of "Ave Maria” between the verses.
+The first two verses set a dialog between female voices and male voices, then the choir sings together "Et Verbum caro factum est” (The Word was made flesh).
+The final "Alleluia-Amen” leads to a quiet night atmosphere.

 🎶 Performed by Ensemble Vocal Harmoniques 🎧